 Perkins sub-recipients are subject to fiscal and programmatic monitoring.

-To meet the requirements of Uniform Guidance (2 CFR 200.331(b)), Requirements for Pass-Through Entities, the ICCB has established a risk-based system for the monitoring of grantees.
-Previously, monitoring of grantees was cyclical.
+To meet the requirements of Uniform Guidance (2 CFR 200.332(d)), Requirements for Pass- Through Entities, the ICCB has established a risk-based system for the monitoring of grantees.
 The ICCB will utilize this risk-based assessment to determine the type of monitoring conducted during the appropriate calendar year.